Chinko Ekun

 Oladipo Olamide Emmanuel (born 13 September 1993), known professionally as Chinko Ekun, is a Nigerian rapper and songwriter.
-He is a graduate of Law from the Obafemi Awolowo University.

 Early life

 Chinko Ekun was born in Ikeja, Lagos State, Nigeria, into a family of three, where he is the second child.
 He is a native of Ikare, Ondo State, Nigeria.

 Education

 Chinko Ekun attended Blessing Nursery and Primary School, Oshodi, Lagos State and Remade Nursery and Primary School, Igando, Lagos State.
 He attended Baptist Model High School, Ijegun, Lagos State for his secondary education.
 He graduated with a degree in law from Obafemi Awolowo University.
 He did his National Youth Service Corps in Lagos State.

 Career

 2011–2014: Career beginnings

 At the age of 7, Chinko Ekun started developing passion for music.
 During his first year in the university, he picked interest in commercial and rap music.
 Chinko Ekun officially started his musical career in 2011, posting videos of his freestyles on Instagram.
 In 2013, he released "Ekun" as his first official track.
-In 2014, Chinko Ekun featured in Olamide's Street OT music album, on tracks "100 To Million", "Bang" and "Usian Bolt".
+In 2014, Chinko Ekun featured in Olamide's Street OT music album, on tracks "100 To Million", "Bang" and "Usain Bolt".
 He appeared on Olamide Live In Concert (OLIC) 2014, where he did freestyle performance.
 Chinko Ekun sings in English, Pidgin and Yoruba, focusing solely on hip hop music.
-His name "Chinko Ekun" was coined from two words "Chinko" and "Ekun".
+One interesting thing about the biography of Chinko Ekun is his name.
+It is important to note that his name "Chinko Ekun" was coined from two words "Chinko" and "Ekun".
 "Chinko", because he was told that he looked like a Chinese during his time in the university and "Ekun", because it is his first official track.